 To avoid hard stools, your child should eat foods that are high in fiber, such as whole grains, fruits, and vegetables.

-Call your child's health care provider after the child finishes taking the antibiotics.
+Call your child's provider after the child finishes taking the antibiotics.
 Your child may be checked to make sure the infection is gone.

 Call your child's provider right away if she develops: